-The recommended sequence for introducing the high and medium priority vaccines is also completed during the third day of the workshop.
-As with the feasibility criteria, input from EPI / the national immunization program is absolutely critical for these discussions, in order to understand and incorporate the burden of introduction.
+The recommended sequence for introducing the high, medium and low priority vaccines is also completed during the third day of the workshop.
+As with the feasibility criteria, input from EPI / the national immunization program is absolutely critical for these discussions, in order to understand and incorporate the burden of introduction as well as potential constraints or limitations on the EPI/MoH side.
 For example, NITAG members need to understand: what will be required to prepare for introduction of each vaccine and how long this process will take, how many new vaccines can feasibly be introduced in a year, and what campaigns are already planned and when.
 Additionally, they should consider any constraints or uncertainties regarding each individual vaccine - e.g., expected SAGE recommendations or availability of doses - to capture the earliest that each prioritized vaccine could possibly be introduced.